Effects of azimuth-symmetric acceptance cutoffs on the measured asymmetry in unpolarized Drell-Yan fixed target experiments: Introduction

-Drell-Yan experiments have a long history (the idea is introduced in\cite{DrellYan70}, a brief introduction to later developments may be found in chapter 5 of \cite{Field} and in the reviews\cite{Matthiae} and \cite{Kenyon82}, while an extensive data collection has been organized in the Hepdata database\cite{HEPDATA}.
+Drell-Yan experiments\cite{DrellYan70} have a long history (a brief introduction may be found in chapter 5 of \cite{Field} and in the reviews\cite{Matthiae} and \cite{Kenyon82}, while an extensive data collection has been organized in the Hepdata database\cite{HEPDATA}.
 A more modern general scheme may be found in \cite{metz}).

-One of the most interesting and controversial observables measured in unpolarized Drell-Yan is the so-called $\nu-$coefficient\cite{LamTung78} associated with the $cos(2\phi)-$azimuthal asymmetry in the rest frame of the dilepton pair.
-This quantity is relevant because of its association with the violation of the PQCD Lam-Tung relation\cite{LamTung78}, and with the T-odd Boer-Mulders distribution function\cite{BoerMulders98,Boer99}.
+One of the most interesting and controversial observables measured in unpolarized Drell-Yan is the so-called $\nu$ coefficient\cite{LamTung78a,LamTung78b} associated with the $cos(2\phi)$ azimuthal asymmetry in the rest frame of the dilepton pair.
+This quantity has theoretical relevance because of its association with the violation of the PQCD Lam-Tung relation\cite{LamTung78a,LamTung78b}, and with the T-odd Boer-Mulders distribution function\cite{BoerMulders98,Boer99}.

+Recently, its relevance has been increased by the perspective of using it to extract transversity\cite{RalstonSoper79} from the combination of single-spin and unpolarized Drell-Yan measurements\cite{Boer99}.
+This however requires the $\nu$ coefficient to be measured at an unprecedented level of precision: a result like $10 \pm 3$\% in a measurement of the $cos(2\phi)$ asymmetry would be interesting in itself, but useless for a quantitative identification of transversity that may compete with other techniques.

+This work is centered on the potential errors that a beam-related forward dead cone in the acceptance may introduce into a measurement of the $cos(2\phi)-$asymmetry.
+The subtle point is that an acceptance that does not depend on the azimuth in the laboratory frame is able to introduce azimuthal effects in the Collins-Soper frame\cite{CollinsSoper77} (or similar frames) where this asymmetry is measured.
+Distributions of the acceptance that depended on the azimuthal angle in the Collins-Soper frame were reported in works\cite{NA3a,NA3b,NA10a,NA10b,Conway89} presenting measurements of the $cos(2\phi)$ asymmetry in the years 1980-90.
+Here we use Monte Carlo simulations to analyze in detail and extensively the effects of an azimuth-symmetric forward dead cone on the measured $cos(2\phi)$-asymmetry.
+We explore a range of beam energies going from 15 to 250 GeV, that is of interest for some proposals aimed at measuring the $cos(2\phi)$ asymmetry with high precision in the near future\cite{panda,pandapb,pax,maggiora1,compassDY}.